waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

     ![](https://i.imgur.com/kbuup6y.jpg)

-7. Click on Show/hide test networks
+7. Click on Show/hide test networks.
-8. Enable “Show Test Networks
+8. Enable “Show Test Networks".

     ![](https://i.imgur.com/02x7iSX.jpg)

     ![](https://i.imgur.com/UFsoRHR.jpg)

-9. Close the settings and now you should see the test networks in the drop down on the top right
+9. Close the settings and now you should see the test networks in the drop down on the top right.

     ![](https://i.imgur.com/leSYt4z.jpg)

-10. Switch to Goerli Test Network
+10. Switch to Goerli Test Network.
 11. You can see that the same account can be used with different networks.
 But note that the ETH balance on different networks are different and are different tokens.

     ![](https://i.imgur.com/Y7YkuEe.jpg)